Barnane: Barnane National School

+Barnane National School was built in 1958 by Bertie Keane.
+To date four Principal teachers have worked in the school.
+Mrs. Mary White was principal of Barnane old School (1951-1959) and principal of Barnane New School (1959-1988), Mr. Martin Ryan was principal of Barnane N.S.
+1988-2004, Mrs. Clare Hanley principal from 2004-2020.
+The current principal is Ms. Therese Glendon (2020-present).

 Facilities and places of interest

 There is a three teacher primary school.
 It is in the catchment area for Drom-Inch GAA club.

 A large country house, Barnane House, once stood in the parish, but little now remains since the house was abandoned by its owner Andrew Carden, circa 1920.